randycoulman/jujube/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Make your change.
+Please follow the coding conventions of the project and write good unit tests.
+   If you are adding a new component, please update `acceptance/fixtures/endToEnd/endToEnd.job` and `acceptance/fixtures/endToEnd/expected.yml` as well.
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request

 ## Acknowledgements